IMCR-Hackathon/portal/software_by_language.md

 ---
 layout: software_by
 title: Languages
-description: Software languages in the IMCR
+description: Implementation languages of software in the IMCR
 ---

 <p align="center">